UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Basics.md

 ![QT GUI Chooser Properties](Images/02_Basics/GRBasics_03_02.png)

-Similar to the **QT Range** block, the **QT GUI Chooser** block creates a variable that can manually changed while the flowgraph is running.
+Similar to the **QT Range** block, the **QT GUI Chooser** block creates a variable that can be manually changed while the flowgraph is running.
 However, in this case we have a more specific set of values that can be selected (rather than simply specifying a range of values).
 We have defined 2 options where Option 0 is the integer value 0 and Option 1 is the integer value 1.
 These are the values that are assigned to the _path\_select_ variable and, accordingly, the values that get set as the input index for the selector block.
 For readability, we use the labels to show "Real Sine" and "Complex Sine" in the GUI as the options that the user can select from.

 Following a similar process, we have included a **Selector** block to optionally select between the output of the **Bandpass Filter** block or the output of the **Add** block.
 The input index property in this block is set to _filter\_select_ and we have created another **QT GUI Chooser** block that allows the user to choose between "Enable" or "Bypass" for the Filter Selection.
 This ultimatley allows the user to bypass the filter while the flowgraph is running.
 The image below shows the GUI that is created when this flowgraph is run.